ppy/osu-wiki/news/2024/2024-07-01-the-followpoint-neuro-sama-the-ai-vtuber-that-invaded-osu.md

 This duo is definitely a well-known one in osu! community, and we know some of you were really looking forward to this interview!
 Neuro-sama, an AI VTuber, and her creator [Vedal](https://osu.ppy.sh/users/9713367) are [Twitch streamers](https://www.twitch.tv/vedal987) who are both also osu! players, and a part of our community!
 Neuro was created back in 2018 as an AI learning to play osu!, and revived as a VTuber in 2022, gaining a lot of popularity and her own personality.

 Did I catch your attention?
-Good, now let's get right to Vedal and Neuro-sama interview!
+Good, now let's get right into it!

 ---